 PhD project: How antibiotics kill persistent infections

-In this project, we will grow biofilms in the lab, measure their spatial structure using confocal microscopy, and find out how they are affected by antibiotic treatment.
-We will test out ways of perturbing biofilm spatial structure (eg by growing on different surfaces) and see how this affects the efficacy of antibiotic treatment.
-This lab-based project will be done in collaboration with one of my current PhD students who is doing computer simulations of biofilm growth.
+From an experimental perspective, we have techniques established in our lab to grow biofilms, measure their spatial structure using confocal microscopy, and find out how they are affected by antibiotic treatment.
+We are also starting to think about ways to measure the evolution of antibiotic resistance in biofilms.
+As well as measuring these things for biofilms on flat surfaces, we will also test out ways of perturbing biofilm spatial structure (eg by growing on different surfaces) and see how this affects the efficacy of antibiotic treatment.

 This project is interesting because it combines the development of complex spatial structure in multicellular communities (a broad topic that is relevant not just to bacteria but also in cancer, organ development etc), with the clinically relevant topic of antibiotic response and resistance.
-This project would suit a student who likes to perform experimental work.
+This project would suit either a student who likes to perform experimental work, or one who is keen on computer simulations, or someone who wants to combine the two.
 Prior biological knowledge is not required.

 - Professor Rosalind Allen (School of Physics & Astronomy, University of Edinburgh)